Young Sook Park: Collaborations

 In the 1980s, Korean artist Lee Ufan visited Park's gallery and was inspired by her porcelain pieces.
 Under Lee's mentorship, Park began a long artistic relationship.
 They experimented with aesthetics and blending painting with ceramics.
 Lee used minimalistic, calligraphic brushstrokes in cobalt blue to decorate Park's ceramic forms.
-The end result expresses a mediation between form, shape and color.
+The result expresses a mediation between form, shape and color.

-Yee Soo-Kyung

 Korean artist Yee Soo-kyung used the broken shards of Park's imperfect moon vases and reassembled them into a sculpture that looks like the moon.
 The fragments of Park's vases would have otherwise been discarded.
 Yee's Translated Vase series shows how uniting broken pieces can be 'translated' into a whole new art form.